Excel VBA MsgBox -11 Examples

 Buttons:

-By using buttons, we can control the flow of the program based on the user’s response, allowing us to take different actions depending on the user’s choice.
+Buttons control the flow of the program based on the user’s response.
 There are different built-in buttons for the MsgBox function.
-Here, the first group with values (0-5) refers to different types of buttons displayed in the dialog box.
+The first group with values (0-5) refers to different types of buttons displayed in the dialog box.
 The second group (0, 256, 512, 768) refers to the default button of the message box.
 The third group (0, 4096) determines the modality of the message box.
-When combining numbers to create a value for the button arguments, you should use only one button from each group.
+When combining numbers to create a value for the button arguments, use one button from each group only.

 Button Code Value Description